Living in Washington, DC

 The Office of Residential Living maintains resources for on- and off-campus students.
 In Fall 2022, they began offering university housing for graduate and select undergraduate students at the Capitol Campus Residence at 55 H Street, NW.
 This residence hall offers new studio, 2-bedroom, and 4-bedroom apartments; all units are fully furnished and feature full kitchens and washer-dryers; utilities and usage fees are included in the price of rent.
 Living at 55 H St. means you will get to live, study, work and explore at the heart of the nation’s capital.

 The Office of Neighborhood Life tries to make living off-campus more manageable and serves as a liaison between the city and students.
 Their office can assist with graduate students leasing private apartments, rooms, and other housing in the communities surrounding Georgetown University.
 In June, they hose an Off-Campus Housing Fair that gives students the opportunity to stay for free on campus for one weekend to conduct a housing search.
-They also manage the Off-Campus Housing Listings to help find rental units and match potential roommates
+They also manage the Off-Campus Housing Listings to help find rental units and match potential roommates.

 Georgetown students often live in the neighborhoods listed below.